 - The denial of an intention to create a partnership (in a joint venture company);

 - The power to require other members to join in a resolution for the voluntary winding up of the company.

 How do you enforce a shareholders’ agreement?

-A shareholders’ agreement is a legally enforceable contract and the rules on its enforceability, and the remedies available in the event of breach, will in many cases be the normal rules of contract law.
+A shareholders’ agreement is a legally enforceable contract and the rules on its enforceability, and the remedies available in the event of a breach, will in many cases be the normal rules of contract law.

-The legal effects of a breach will depend principally on the facts of each individual case but the four most likely and common consequences of breach are as follows:
+The legal effects of a breach will depend principally on the facts of each individual case but the four most likely and common consequences of a breach are as follows: